 Prosecutor says she received 'pushback' after charging parents over Michigan shooting

-Oakland County prosecutor Karen McDonald says she has received "pushback" from within her own office over the decision to charge the parents of the accused Oxford High School shooter, but she feels the rare move is still the right thing to do.
+Oakland County prosecutor Karen McDonald says she has received "pushback" from within her own office over the decision to charge the parents of the Oxford High School shooting suspect, but she feels the rare move is still the right thing to do.

 The Crumbleys have pleaded not guilty to four counts of involuntary manslaughter.
 Ethan Crumbley has been charged with terrorism and murder and has also pleaded not guilty.

-McDonald said the investigation into the shooting had uncovered a number of details that she felt made the charges of involuntary manslaughter necessary.
+McDonald said the investigation into the shooting had uncovered a number of details that she felt showed that the parents' actions were "criminally negligent" and made the charges of involuntary manslaughter necessary.

 She said Jennifer Crumbley "proudly" posted on social media just four days before the shooting that she had purchased a gun for her son as an early Christmas present.